Peter Tobin: Bible John speculation

-Health and death
+Illness and death

 On 9 August 2012, Tobin was taken to Edinburgh Royal Infirmary after suffering chest pains and a suspected heart attack at HM Prison Edinburgh.
-At the same prison on 1 July 2015, he was slashed with a razor blade in his sleep, leaving a 20-centimetre scar running down his face and neck.
-His cellmate, 31-year-old double rapist Sean Moynihan, pleaded guilty to the attack in October, and was sentenced to 32 more months in prison.
+At the same prison on 1 July 2015, he was slashed with a razor blade in his sleep, leaving a twenty-centimetre scar running down his face and neck.
+His cellmate, 31-year-old double rapist Sean Moynihan, pleaded guilty to the attack in October and was sentenced to thirty-two more months in prison.

 In February 2016, Tobin was hospitalised again following a suspected stroke.
 In 2019 he was reported to be "frail" and suffering from cancer.
 He was taken to hospital again on 30 March 2022 and released two days later.
-Tobin died at Edinburgh Royal Infirmary on 8 October 2022, at the age of 76.
-On 16 October 2022, his ashes were scattered at sea after no relatives or next of kin claimed his body.
+Tobin died at Edinburgh Royal Infirmary on 8 October 2022, aged 76.
+His body was subsequently cremated and on 16 October 2022, his ashes were scattered at sea after no relatives or next of kin claimed his body.